cardstack/boxel/README.md

 1. `pnpm start:build` in the host/ workspace to re-build the host app (this step can be omitted if you do not want host app re-builds)
 2. `pnpm start:all` in the realm-server/ to serve the base and demo realms
-3. `pnpm start:synapse` in the matrix/ workspace to run the matrix server.

 You can visit the URL of each realm server to view that realm's app.
 So for instance, the base realm's app is available at `http://localhost:4201/base` and the demo realm's app is at `http://localhost:4201/demo`.